Foreign actors attacking US capital markets

 And then watch this part below from 14:54 to 15:40.

 In the documentary, one of the interviewees characterizes boiler room securities fraud activities as transnational organized crime, and says that whistleblowers of securities fraud have been killed.

 That is true – over ten years ago, David Bains, who was a reporter in Vancouver, reported about a British Columbia issuer listed on the OTCBB, run and promoted by organized crime, where, he reported, five people were killed in Vancouver by organized crime for reporting to regulators that the issuer was engaged in a pump and dump scheme.
-Fast forward to today and one of those capital market participants is publicly active in the Vancouver microcap space as an executive of at least two issuers, according to Sedar filings.
+Fast forward to today and one of those organized crime figures is active in the Vancouver microcap space as an executive of at least two issuers, according to Sedar filings.